mccronelab/SNPer/README.md

 ### Sample Sheet Processing
 - Input: Sample Sheet (CSV format)
-- Output: A tuple containing Sample ID, Replicate ID (if no replicates, this is the sample ID), FASTQ_1, FASTQ_2
+- Output: A tuple containing a hash table with metadata values (meta), FASTQ_1, FASTQ_2.
+Run `python3 python/generate_sample_sheet.py -h` for more information on sample sheet fields.

+### FASTQ Processing.
+1. Submit input FASTQ files to `fastqc` for quality report generation.
+2. Submit FASTQ files to `trimmomatic`, taking trimmed and paired output reads for further analysis.

 ### Build Consensus Sequence
 - Input: A tuple containing Sample ID, Replicate ID, and FASTQ reads.
 Reference Sequence, Primer BEDfile
 - Output: BAM files where FASTQ reads are aligned to a consensus genome.

-1. Run FASTQC on reads, saving output.
-2. With `BWA mem`, align reads to the reference sequence.
-Then, filter out unmapped reads and sort the output BAM file.
+1. Align reads to the reference sequence with `bwa mem`, filter out unmapped reads and sort the output BAM file.
-3. (Tiled Amplicon Only) Using `iVar trim`, mask primers on reads based on the contents of the primer BEDfile, then sort.
+2a.
+(Tiled Amplicon reads only) Trim primers on aligned reads based on the contents of the primer BEDfile with `samtools ampliconclip`, then sort.
+2b.
+(MIPs reads only) Deduplicate aligned reads with `samtools markdup`.
-4. Group reads based on sample ID.
+3. Group reads based on sample ID.
 Merge reads, including replicates of the same sample, and call a consensus sequence with `iVar consensus`.
+Samples that failed to generate a consensus sequence are filtered out of the workflow.
-5. Map FASTQ reads to the consensus genome, which will enable variant calling later on.
-Filter out unmapped reads and sort output BAM file.
+4. Remap aligned reads to the consensus genome, filter out unmapped reads and sort output BAM file.
+5. Call a 'polished' consensus sequence from remapped aligned reads.
+6. Remap aligned reads to the polished consensus sequence.
-6. Get coverage information for reads mapped to the consensus genome.
+5. Get coverage information based on reads aligned to the consensus genome, filtering out any samples that fail to pass a user-defined coverage threshold (we typically use a 75% coverage threshold).

-### Trimming Reads and Masking Primers (Tiled Amplicon Only)
-- Input: BAM files where FASTQ reads are aligned to a consensus genome.
-Consensus Sequence.
-- Output: Trimmed FASTQ reads aligned to a consensus genome.
-Reads with primers that do not match the consensus genome are removed.

-1. Filter consensus genome FASTA files based on size.
-FASTA files smaller than 1kb are presumed to be files where a consensus was not successfully generated and are removed.
-This prevents further processing of associated reads, avoiding crashes that will occur later.
-2. Filter out empty consensus-aligned BAM files, align primers to consensus genome, trim primers with `ivar trim`, and sort trimmed BAMs.
-3. Reference primers are aligned to the consensus genome.
-4. Using `iVar variants`, primer variants are called.
-The resulting BAM file is coverted to a BEDfile with `bedtools bamtobed`.
-Empty BEDfiles (where no primer variants were identified) are removed.
-5. Using `iVar getmasked`, generate a list of primers with mismatches (variants) to the consensus genome.
-6. Using `ivar removereads`, throw away reads with primer mismatches relative to the consensus sequence.
-Then, sort and index the filtered BAM file with `samtools`.

 ### Calling Variants with iVar
 - Input: BAM files paired with BAM indices and their consensus sequence.
 Reference sequence GFF file.
 Reference sequence in FASTA format.